TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 1. To quote Wear Sunscreen "Be careful whose advice you buy, but be patient with those who supply it".
 There are very few magic bullets or dramatic shortcuts out there.
 A good adviser who's been there before and can give you advice in both good times and bad is invaluable, but "landing adviser x" won't be what changes the game entirely for your business.
 Maintain a polite scepticism of people who give paid advice for a living.
 10x this level of scepticism for anyone who gives advice about something they've never done themselves

+1. Get good at making it clear that your remote first engineering team is not outsourced, without ever using the word "outsourced"

 ## Development and tech

 1. Hire developers who love to ship and have a track record of shipping.
 When interviewing find out as much about what they've shipped and the trade-offs they had to consider to ship efficiently as you do about the technical side

-1. Developers who love to ship aren't averse to new and shiny, they embrace it, but they assess the new-shiny in terms of how it will allow them to ship more.
-They also tend to be passionately sceptical about new-shiny for the sake of it
+1. Developers who love to ship aren't averse to new and shiny, they assess the new-shiny in terms of whether it will allow them to ship more.
+They are generally passionately sceptical about new-shiny for the sake of it (because it gets in the way of shipping)

 1. It's not wasted time to experiment with new shiny and then decide "this is great, but there's no business case here (_it won't really help us ship_), let's leave it for now"